ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - Offering opportunities for emerging and early career researchers to volunteer not only supports the help desk but also helps these individuals gain valuable experience, build connections, and contribute to the open science community.
    - Consider expanding virtual post-conference support (via Slack or webinars) to enable ongoing assistance and build a continuous engagement beyond the event itself.
    - The ESIP Slack workspace itself serves as a broader community forum for networking and collaboration among Earth science data professionals.

-Let's further expand on the critical resources of volunteers and experts for a data help desk:

 ## Volunteer Staff and Experts